 AWS Primary Kubernetes Platform with Azure Disaster Recovery

-Designed and deployed a multi-cloud resilience pattern for a Kubernetes-based multi-tier application, with the production runtime hosted on AWS and a warm-standby disaster recovery stack maintained on Azure.
+Designed and deployed a multi-cloud resilience pattern for a customer-facing multi-tier web application composed of a static frontend, Kubernetes-hosted APIs and workers, PostgreSQL, Redis, and object storage.
+The client needed provider-level disaster recovery rather than only regional resilience, with the production runtime hosted on AWS and a warm-standby recovery stack maintained on Azure.

 Technical Implementation

-- Built the Azure DR environment on AKS with Azure Container Registry, Azure Database for PostgreSQL Flexible Server, Azure Cache for Redis, Blob Storage, and Key Vault, keeping the Kubernetes manifests common through Helm values and environment overlays instead of maintaining a separate application definition per cloud.
+- Built the Azure DR environment with Blob Storage for the static frontend and synchronized object assets, NGINX Ingress on AKS for API entry, Azure Database for PostgreSQL Flexible Server, Azure Cache for Redis, and Key Vault, keeping the Kubernetes manifests common through Helm values and environment overlays instead of maintaining a separate application definition per cloud.

 - Replicated container images from ECR to ACR, configured PostgreSQL logical replication from RDS PostgreSQL to Azure Database for PostgreSQL, and synchronized object assets from S3 to Blob Storage on a scheduled basis so the Azure environment remained warm and recoverable without being used as an active runtime.